The Beth Lists

 What's Notable?

 The grounds and the hotel couldn't have been more lovely.
 The chef-cooked breakfast was a delicious treat.
-The staff and even the other guests, made us feel welcomed and comfortable.
+The staff and even the other guests, made us feel welcome and comfortable.

 Picture